ayushTheunc/comp423-course-notes/docs/tutorials/rust-setup.md

 - [Visual Studio Code (VS Code)](https://code.visualstudio.com/)
 - [Dev Containers extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

+!!! note
+    Ensure all prerequisites are properly installed before proceeding.
+Missing any of these tools may lead to issues later.

+---

 ## Step-by-Step Instructions

 ### Step 1: Create a New Project Directory